Virtual - FRIDAY, APRIL 20

 How Will It Work?

-Teams participating in the virtual regional will need to submit all competition documents to Enactus United States by Wednesday, March 22nd, 2017 to be eligible to compete in the 2017 Virtual Regional Competition.
+Teams participating in the virtual regional will need to submit all competition documents to Enactus United States by NO LATER THAN APRIL 6, 2018 to be eligible to compete in the Virtual Regional Competition.

 The competition will follow the following format: